If you are applying to Vassar, the regular decision application deadline is January 1 and the fee for the application is

 Students who apply to Vassar for the fall semester should anticipate a decision by April 1.

 Here is an overiew of some of Vassar's admissions stats.

 |Admitted Students in Top 10% of Graduating Class||79%|

 These are the application deadlines for Vassar College.

-Vassar College offers early decision but not early action.
+Vassar offers early decision but not early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
-Early Decision 2 applications are due 1/1.

-The early decision acceptance rate at Vassar is 47%, compared to an overall acceptance rate of 25%.
-Last year, Vassar admitted 308 of the 660 students who applied early decison.
+The early decision acceptance rate at Vassar is 40%, compared to an overall acceptance rate of 20%.
+In 2022, Vassar admitted 301 of the 754 students who applied early decision.

 Some students apply to college early to help their chances of being offering admission.
 When you apply early, your application is considered before all the regular decision applicants apply.
 Applying early may increase your chance of being admitted, since it shows your interest in a school.

 ➡️ See a list of some selective colleges that accept significantly more applicants during early decision or early action than during regular admission.